asd417/deep-rts/README.md

 sudo pip3 install pybind11[global]
 ```

 Please edit the line `set(pybind11_DIR "~/usr/local/lib/python3.10/dist-packages/pybind11/share/cmake/pybind11")` in CMakeList.txt as necessary.
 This is to make sure cmake finds where the pybind11 is installed.
+Also make sure you have ssh access to git.

 ```
 sudo pip3 install git+https://github.com/asd417/deep-rts.git